 The Texas Department of Transportation is proposing expanding I-35 through Austin to 20 lanes, which would have massive impacts on noise, safety, air quality, climate change, and transportation choice.
 Rethink35, a grassroots campaign with Adam acting as Executive Director, is instead pushing to reroute non-local traffic around town and rethink I-35 as an urban boulevard.

 Costly parking mandates force homeowners and local builders to build a certain amount of parking, whether or not they need it.
-Adam is helping to lead the Austin Parking Reform Coalition‘s campaign to remove such mandates to enable cheaper rents and housing costs, more walkable neighborhoods, cleaner air, and better public transportation.
+Adam helped lead the Austin Parking Reform Coalition‘s campaign to remove such mandates to enable cheaper rents and housing costs, more walkable neighborhoods, cleaner air, and better public transportation.

-Like many cities, Austin’s regulations prioritize streets for driving, ignoring streets’ immense potential as places for building community, sharing, play, and more.
-Adam worked with communities across Austin to develop Living Streets, a proposed City of Austin program that will open up neighborhood streets to a wider array of community activities, including hand-made traffic calming and children’s play.
+Like many cities, Austin’s streets are prioritize driving, ignoring streets’ immense potential as places for building community, sharing, play, and more.
+Adam worked with communities across Austin to successfully push for the City of Austin Living Streets program, created in 2023, that opens up neighborhood streets as safe spaces for community, including traffic-calmed “Healthy Streets” and Play Streets for regular children’s play.

 Healthy Streets (Austin, 2020)

 In 2020, the Covid-19 pandemic brought an unprecedented drop in driving and a sharp rise in walking and bicycling.
 Adam led a successful grassroots push for the City of Austin to create Healthy Streets, a program that used simple materials to rebalance streets to encourage walking and bicycling closer to home.
-Although short-lived, the program was a big success, with many Austin residents excited for more Healthy Streets in the near future.
+Although short-lived, the program was a big success, with many Austin residents successfully advocating for a long term successor: The Living Streets program (see above.)

 Congress For All (Austin, 2018 – Present)